flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 char squota = '\'';
 long day = 1000L * 60L * 24L /* millseconds per day */
 ```

-- Must be a constant expression for *static* and *external* variables
-  - initialisation is **conceptually** done *once*  before program execution
-- For *automatic* and *register* may be any expression with previously defined values, e.g.
-  - constants
-  - other variables
-  - function calls

 **Example: rewritten BinSearch**